Remote graphical access on Nymph

 x11vnc

 including the creation of a new X server.
-You can resize the remote desktop by editing the
+You can change the remote desktop dimensions by editing the

 -geometry